-Over time, the NLM standard evolved into the Journal Article Tag Suite (JATS, https://jats.nlm.nih.gov/about.html), which codified document metadata for all of these key aspects of an article.
-JATS content model now is a NISO standard used to “tag” content elements of millions of articles in thousands of publications around the world.
-In no small part, Atypon has driven JATS adoption for all our publishers, and in turn, publishers around the world are now expected to provide JATS to many different publishing platforms, including for articles submitted to journals and some conferences, and down stream indices such as PubMed.
+Over time, the NLM standard evolved into the Journal Article Tag Suite (JATS), which codified document metadata for all of these key aspects of an article.
+The JATS content model now is a NISO standard used to “tag” content elements of millions of articles in thousands of publications around the world.
+In no small part, Atypon has driven JATS adoption for all our publishers, and in turn, publishers around the world are now expected to provide JATS to many different publishing platforms, including for articles submitted to journals, some conferences, and downstream indices such as PubMed.

 What advantages does a global standard provide?

-From a technology standpoint, if the “content” items (all of the journal article’s metadata, body text, figures, tables and references) are reliably based on the same XML content model, then each platform or service is free to develop its own presentation, delivery and distribution of the content.
-This content standardization is like getting all of the phone companies to agree on a global standard for delivering the content of phone audio, text and multimedia.
+From a technology standpoint, if the “content” items (all the journal article’s metadata, body text, figures, tables, and references) are reliably based on the same XML content model, then each platform or service is free to develop its own presentation, delivery, and distribution of the content.
+This content standardization is like getting all the phone companies to agree on a global standard for delivering the content of phone audio, text, and multimedia.
 Once a global standard has been achieved, everyone has a solid base to build upon.

 The ecosystem of article and journal services has flourished in conjunction with JATS adoption.
-Google Scholar, PubMed, CrossRef, and AI services that gather and curate data from scholarly publications, all benefit from the standardization of the metadata in journal articles.
-Well known examples include ORCID for disambiguating contributors, CRediT for identifying specific contributions, Ringgold and ROR for identifying Institutional and Organizational identities persistently, and others.
+Google Scholar, PubMed, Crossref, and AI services that gather and curate data from scholarly publications all benefit from the standardization of the metadata in journal articles.
+Well-known examples include ORCID for disambiguating contributors, CRediT for identifying specific contributions, and Ringgold and ROR for identifying institutional and organizational identities persistently.

-In regard to scholarly publishing, in particular, when a publisher moves from a home grown proprietary content model to JATS, they are free to look at all platforms and services based on this global model to choose what works best for them.
+In scholarly publishing, when a publisher moves from a home-grown, proprietary content model to JATS, they are free to look at all platforms and services based on this global model to choose what works best for them.

-Each structural component of the DTD is called an element (commonly called a “tag”).
+Each structural component of the DTD is called an element (also commonly called a “tag”).
 Elements can carry descriptors in attributes.
-For example, the element <article> has an attribute of article-type that states if it is a research-article, correction, letter, book-review, etc.
+For example, the element <article> has an attribute article-type, which specifies if it is a research-article, correction, letter, book-review, etc.

-A DTD states the rules for the hierarchy, the sequence, the occurrence and the content that can be contained in every part of the document.
-Files that follow the rules are called “valid” to the DTD.
+A DTD states the rules for the hierarchy, the sequence, the occurrence, and the content that can be contained in every part of the document.
+Files that follow these rules are called “valid” to the DTD.